 4. Downward-Facing Dog

-As one of most widely recognized yoga poses, downward-facing dog is a rejuvenating ultimate all-body stretch.
+As one of the most widely recognized yoga poses, the downward-facing dog is a rejuvenating ultimate all-body stretch.
 It strengthens the entire back.
 Try to push your thigh bones toward the hamstrings.
 Your tight calves and upper back will especially enjoy this stretch after post-hike.
 At first, try bending one leg at a time so you can get a deeper stretch.

 In the beginning, it might be hard to plant the heels firmly on the floor.
 If your heels are lifted, don’t worry about it.
 Make sure your back is flat and not hunched.
 Eventually, your heels will touch the floor as you get more flexible.

 Although Xena finds this pose boring and she is falling asleep here, it’s not boring at all.
 In fact, it’s one of the most challenging poses if you have tight hamstrings like I do.
 Only if I had her flexibility… I personally love this pose for the hamstrings but it stretches your spine, shoulders, wrists, and hips as well.
 This pose is known to be beneficial if you have flat feet.
 Do the pose for each side.

 6. Bound Angle Pose Forward Bend

 Another great hip opener.
 Try to keep the heels close to your body.
 If you have the flexibility, bend forward until you feel the stretch in your hips.

 If you have super tight hips, try to keep the heels close to your body and hold on to the ankles without bending forward.

 Although I only listed the focused muscle group for each pose, all of these poses work on multiple areas and your entire body will benefit from them.